The Dingle Way - 8 Days & 7 Nights8 Days & 7 Nights 4.6 Read 92 reviews

 This tour also finishes in Tralee, so you can simply follow the directions in reverse.

-Daily door-to-door baggage transfers are included in the price of your trip.
-We ask you to keep your baggage to a maximum weight of 20 kilograms per item.
+Daily door-to-door luggage transfers are included in the price of your trip, allowing you to set off on each walk carrying a light backpack.

 The distances and ascent / descents are approximations of the recommended routes.
 Please be prepared by packing all necessary items, for example, proper rain gear (jacket and pants), sun hat and sunscreen.
 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.